[HISTORY: Adopted by the Board of Commissioners of the Township of Butler 5-6-2019 by Ord. No. 909. Amendments noted where applicable.]

-Any person aggrieved by the action of the Manager in not waiving an investigation fee as provided in § 214-7 or in the denial of a license as provided in § 214-6 in this chapter or in the revocation of a license as provided in § 214-15 shall have a right to appeal to the governing body of Butler Township.
+Any person aggrieved by the action of the Manager in not waiving an investigation fee as provided in § 214-5, or in the denial of a license as provided in § 214-6, or in the revocation of a license as provided in § 214-15, shall have a right to appeal to the governing body of Butler Township.
 Such appeal shall be taken by filing with the governing body of Butler Township, within 14 days after notice of the action complained of has been mailed to such person's last known address, a written statement setting forth the grounds for the appeal.
 The governing body of Butler Township shall set a time and place for hearing on such appeal, and notice of hearing shall be given to the person aggrieved in the same manner as provided in § 214-15 of this chapter for notice of hearing on revocation.

 All licenses issued under the provisions of this chapter shall expire on the date specified in the license.

 Any person, firm or corporation that shall violate any of the provisions of this chapter shall, upon conviction thereof, be punished by fine for each and every separate offense a sum of not less than $100 nor more than $600, to be sued for and recovered as other fines and penalties are now by law recoverable, and, in default of payment of the fine and costs of prosecution, shall be committed to the county jail for a period not to exceed 30 days.
-Each day any person, firm or corporation engages in the business of a peddler, solicitor, canvasser, transient merchant or itinerant vendor in violation of this chapter shall constitute a separate offense.
+Each day any person, firm or corporation engages in the business of a peddler, solicitor, or transient merchant, or otherwise engages in activities set forth in § 214-2, definition of "peddler or solicitor," Subsections A through C, in violation of this chapter shall constitute a separate offense.